 Pay to the supervisor within 14 days of receipt of any redundancy payment any amount in excess of 6 months net take home pay (as set out at the last annual review date).
 If there is no amount in excess of 6 months net take home pay no payment is required.

-(NB there will probably be more clauses about redundancy, I am only looking here at the issue of IVA affordability.)
-This term effectively gives you six months to find a new job, during which time you could continue to make the usual IVA payments.
+This effectively gives you six months to find a new job, during which time you could continue to make the usual IVA payments.
 If you think you will have any additional expenses during this time – perhaps you need to pay for some training to enable you to get another job or you may need to move house – you could ask for a payment break during this period.

 If at the end of six months you are still out of work, you could then have a six month payment break.

-What happens if it isn’t possible to get back on track
+What happens if you can’t get back on track

-The IVA is likely to give your IP very broad discretion about what can be done if an IVA is failing.
+The IVA is likely to give your IVA firm a lot of discretion about what can be done if your IVA is failing.
 Here is a typical term:

 if the Supervisor feels it appropriate seek creditor views to do one of the following: